erickveil/BasicQML/README.md

 - Rename the folder name and the name of the `*pro` file.
 - `git init` to start your own version control.
 - Fire up Qt Creator and configure the project.
+- Change the package name in the Android Manifest

 From there, you have your project base like you used to.
 Maybe run it in an emulator before you make changes to make sure everything is in place.